-The 2017 hurricane season is causing unprecedented levels of destruction across the Caribbean.
-It has already devastated the lives of millions of people, and left hundreds of thousands of people homeless and displaced.
+The 2017 hurricane season has caused unprecedented levels of destruction across the Caribbean.
+It has devastated the lives of millions of people, and left hundreds of thousands of people homeless and displaced.

-Irma, a category 5 hurricane, the most powerful ever recorded over the Atlantic.
-It wrought havoc on many of the Caribbean islands, with maximum sustained winds of 296 km/h and deadly waves.
+Irma, a category 5 hurricane, the most powerful ever recorded over the Atlantic, wrought havoc on many of the Caribbean islands, with maximum sustained winds of 296 km/h and deadly waves.

 Irma was swiftly followed by Hurricane Jose, which affected Antigua and Barbuda.
 And just days later, Hurricane Maria, a category 3 hurricane, threatened areas affected by Irma and Jose.
 Maria is gaining force and has already had a devastating effect on Dominica and Puerto Rico.

 OCHA continues to work with humanitarian partners and local governments throughout the region to ensure the most urgent needs are met.

 Tropical Storm Nate formed in the southwestern Caribbean on the morning of 5 October, travelling north along the coastline of Central America as it made its way to the US Gulf Coast.
 It turned into a hurricane on 6 October (with a wind speed of 120 km/hour) and made landfall in the US Gulf Coast on 7 October.

 Costa Rica, Guatemala, Honduras, Nicaragua and Panama have reported incidents of flooding and high winds leading to more than 30 deaths and leaving at least 600,000 people affected in the region.
 The national civil protection systems in the respective countries have responded with local capacities.

 As of 9 October, Nate has become post-tropical but continues to bring heavy rain and gusty winds in parts of the US.